BhavinDhanaraj/BhavinDhanaraj.github.io/_posts/2025-06-16-Brain-Body.md

 tags: [health]
 ---

+I was waiting outside a hospital as an attendant and was listening to this podcast 'Optimizing Brain-Body-Connection and health' by Andrew Huberman.
+I found the protocols mentioned were superful and thought I could summarizing it.

+I have used ai transcriptions tools and chatgpt for ease of writing/typing and formatting.

+I found summarizing this episode helpful and might be helpful for you too.
+Also listen to the whole episode when you have time

 Detailed Summary of Andrew Huberman's Podcast on the Brain-Body Connection with the help of transcription tools and chatgpt.